 What is The S.U.C.C.E.S.S.
 Approach for Autism?

 The S.U.C.C.E.S.S.
-Approach is a transdisciplinary neurodevelopmental model to treat children and adults with autism.
+Approach is a transdisciplinary neurodevelopmental model to assess and treat children and adults with autism.
 What that means for your loved one is professionally designed and personalized programming that stimulates critical brain changes.
-When designing each child’s program our specialists aim to quickly optimize brain functions by synthesizing only the most effective methods from 7 different theoretical frameworks (Sensory Integration, Model of Human Occupation, Developmental Theory, Gestalt Theory, Information Processing, Social-Pragmatic Theory, and Applied Behavior Analysis).
+When designing each child’s autism treatment program our specialists aim to quickly optimize brain functions by synthesizing only the most effective methods from 7 different theoretical frameworks (Sensory Integration, Model of Human Occupation, Developmental Theory, Gestalt Theory, Information Processing, Social-Pragmatic Theory, and Applied Behavior Analysis).
 This optimal brain function serves as the necessary foundation for your child to advance in all six areas: Cognition, Language, Fine Motor, Gross Motor, Social-Emotional, and Self Care.
 The S.U.C.C.E.S.S.
 Approach provides the tools to directly activate brain functions that support skills like listening, eye contact, self-feeding, communicating, sitting for classwork, and other functional life skills.

 Why It Works: A Bottom-Up Approach to Growth

 The S.U.C.C.E.S.S.
 Approach lays a solid neurological foundation for your child, which results in an effective bottom-up approach to skill building, rather than the top-down approach commonly seen in strictly educational or behavioral models.
 This sequential way of building skills aligns with "typical development."
-According to autism expert Dr. Lynette Scotese-Wojtila, individuals with autism can learn through natural means when they are treated and educated with The S.U.C.C.E.S.S.
+According to Ohio autism expert Dr. Lynette Scotese-Wojtila, individuals with autism can learn through natural means when they are treated and educated with The S.U.C.C.E.S.S.
 Approach featuring the use of the child's just-right methods, and the omission of those contradictory.